 buildings or structures on the Bannau Brycheiniog National Park Authority ‘at Risk’ register, which equates to 6.8% of the listed building stock in the National Park Authority area.
 The Buildings at Risk survey also categorised the level of repairs and the urgency of the works

 required at each of the buildings at risk to identify the priority sites that

 were in urgent need of critical repairs to prevent the loss of the building.
-This register is publicly available, and includes the names of all the buildings, ‘naming and shaming’ problem buildings within the National
+This register is publically available, and includes the names of all the buildings, ‘naming and shaming’ problem buildings within the National

 Tackling Buildings at Risk: The Buildings at Risk

 The Bannau Brycheiniog National Park Authority’s Building Conservation Officer endeavours to find a sustainable long term future for the Buildings at Risk within the National Park.
 Usually the best use for a Listed Building is the use that it was built for, but if with the needs of modern society this is no longer practical or possible, a change of function that would bring the building back in viable economic use, whilst retaining as much of the original fabric, floor plan and as many of the original features as possible, must be viewed as a positive step towards securing the long term future of the building.
 The Bannau Brycheiniog National Park Authority’s

 strategy for tackling Buildings at Risk was developed from the 2010 Buildings at Risk Survey results and is publically available; this means that prospective developers, entrepreneurs, architects – and indeed house-hunters – can peruse the Register to find exciting new opportunities and projects.
 For further information regarding buildings on the Register please contact the Building Conservation Officer.